![]() | PIM & Chintaro Cloud Integration Guide | ![]() |

 1. Set Up Smart Property Profiles (optional)

-With a little initial setup, your existing Chintaro Cloud "Room Type" can be matched to PIM to allow for a seamless import.
-This will save a lot of time adding or removing rooms during the inspection.
+Smart Property Profiles let you quickly set up inspections for the most common property types in your portfolio — for example, a standard three-bedroom, two-bathroom apartment.
+With a little initial setup, your existing Chintaro Cloud Room Types can be matched to PIM to allow for a seamless import, saving a lot of time when adding or removing rooms during an inspection.

 See the Smart Property Profiles Guide for more information.